 Our development vision is to create a conservation-led project which has diligently followed ICOMOS guidelines, leaving the Hamilton Building – the Old Royal High School’s iconic neo-classical centrepiece – improved but largely structurally untouched by the development process.
+The Scottish heritage of this iconic building should be reflected in the redevelopment of the Old Royal High School.
+Our vision is to create a future that reflects the aspirations of The Old Royal High School’s past, helping to improve the Scottish economy through investment opportunities and job prospects.

 The revised submission will transform the Hamilton Building as part of a £75 million design project which will retain virtually all of the original structure of the building whilst creating a welcoming and inclusive internal environment for the first time in its history.
 This will ensure it remains as one of the nation’s most treasured landmarked buildings.